google-pay/pay-server-demos/README.md

 # Google Pay Server Demos

 This project demonstrates integrating Google Pay with various Payments Service Providers (PSPs), using JavaScript and Node.js.
-It consists of two parts: a client library that wraps each of the PSP server-side integrations, and a demo app that demonstrates end to end integration for each PSP.
+It consists of two parts: a client library that wraps each of the PSP server-side APIs, and a demo app that demonstrates end to end integration for any of the included PSPs.

-If you're just interested in sample code for your PSP, go straight to the `google-pay-psp-client/handlers` directory, where you'll find server-side samples for each PSP.
+If you're just interested in sample code for a particular PSP, go straight to the `google-pay-psp-client/handlers` directory, where you'll find server-side samples for each PSP.

 ## Demo App